kevinSuttle/kevinsuttle.github.io/_posts/2016-10-16-jsx-2-adobe-flex.markdown

 where <code>jb</code> represents 'Jelly Bean', and <code>ics</code> represents 'Ice Cream Sandwich'.
 In Flex, `s` stood for '[Spark](https://github.com/apache/flex-sdk/tree/develop/frameworks/projects/spark/src/spark)', and <code>mx</code>, well, it stood for 'mx'.
 That was just the name.
 It was most likely a reference to Macromedia, the company Adobe bought at the end of 2005, which offered the [Macromedia Studio MX](http://www.adobe.com/resources/studiomx/) product suite.

 The unique one is <code>fx</code>, which you can think of like the HTML <code>meta</code> tag: not displayed, used for document data, etc..
 OK, now that's out of the way.
-Let's dive in.</aside>
+Let's dive in.

 ## Style property binding via lookups